Build a Simple Catalog

 Important

-When creating an item, you must also specify at least one variation.
+When creating an item, you must specify at least one variation.
 Otherwise, you get an INVALID_REQUEST error.

 To add a coffee item to a catalog as a product offering of a seller, call the UpsertCatalogObject endpoint to create a CatalogItem object in the catalog.
 This is shown in the following REST API example: